As a SumUp Cardholder, there might be a time when you have to request a chargeback or dispute a payment that went through on your card.

 Once we have received this form and all supporting documents, we will forward it to MasterCard who then will govern the chargeback by contacting the seller’s bank.

-If your chargeback is successfully processed, SumUp will be notified by MasterCard and add the value of the original payment to your SumUp Card.
+If your chargeback is successfully processed, we will be notified by MasterCard and add the value of the original payment to your SumUp Card.

 If your chargeback request is unsuccessful, the money will not be returned to your SumUp Card.
 In rare cases, this can be disputed further, but this is not a guarantee and will be analysed on a case-by-case basis.

-A chargeback request can take up to 45 calendar days after the initial chargeback date.
+A chargeback can take up to 45 calendar days after the initial chargeback request.
 If the payment continues to be disputed after the first outcome, it can take up to another 45 days for the second ruling.

 Download SumUp's dispute form: